Why EMCO MSI Package Builder

 The program generates silent output packages that can be deployed with no end-user interaction, so you can use the program to repackage non-silent installations into silent packages.
 The generated packages can be deployed using SCCM, GPO and other software distribution tools.

-Integration with VMware, Hyper-V and VirtualBox
+Integration with Hyper-V, VMware and VirtualBox

 Application repackaging can be simplified using a VM for monitoring.
 The program integrates with VMware, Hyper-V and VirtualBox to allow repackaging on remote VMs.
 The program loads a VM snapshot, copy data and performs other steps automatically.